drPeteD/Dissertation/README.md

 ### Abstract

 Transportation of freight by rail is an exceptionally fuel efficient mode.
-Rail’s exceptional efficiency comes with a high cost for inspection and maintenance of the railway to insure train safety at design speed.
+Rail’s exceptional efficiency comes with a high cost for inspection and maintenance of the railway to ensure train safety at design speed.
 The Federal Railroad Administration imposes operational safety by requiring compliance with regulations which rely on timely track inspection.
 Further, new standards for train movement authority, known collectively as positive train control,